Compliance and enforcement policy for the Cannabis Act

 Voluntary actions by a regulated party may not preclude Health Canada from initiating other measures if they are appropriate in the circumstances.

-Health Canada may take a number of enforcement actions to address non-compliance or to address an issue of public health, depending on the circumstances.
+Health Canada may take enforcement actions to address non-compliance or to address an issue of public health, depending on the circumstances.
 These include:

-• Issuing warning letters to non-compliant regulated parties
+• issuing warning letters for non-compliant activities conducted by regulated parties

 Decision factors

-Health Canada considers many factors to inform its compliance monitoring and enforcement activities, and to determine the most appropriate level of intervention, including:
+Where relevant, Health Canada may consider many factors to inform its compliance monitoring and enforcement activities, and to determine the most appropriate level of intervention, including:

 • The real or potential risk to public health or public safety

-• The risk of diversion of a product to an illicit market
+• The risk of diversion of cannabis to an illegal market or the risk of inversion of illegal cannabis into the legal market

 • Whether the regulated party acted with indifference, recklessness or premeditation